UBC-Brewing-Internet-of-Things/ArduinoDataCollector/README.md

-# Arduino Data collector and aggregator by Owen and Coen
+# Arduino Data collector and aggregator by Owen and Coen and Aly

 ## Overview
 A system built for the Arduino R4 Wifi to work with the White Box T3 to interface with Atlas Scientific Sensors and send the data to a remote server over wifi.